asyncapi/community/docs/how-to-create-new-repository.md

 </Remember>

 ## Configure repository
-All AsyncAPI repositories should be similar in structure, settings, and restrictions.
+All AsyncAPI repositories start with the same settings and restrictions.
+It is up to maintainers of given repository to modify settings if these disrupt maintenance.

 ## Adjust repository options
 1. Under your repository name, click the **Settings** tab.